If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

 Not much wiggle room there, right?
 But it’s something we heard from several tax pros with whom we spoke.

-Scott Cody, a CFS with Latitude Financial Group, offered the same advice as Kristina.
+Scott Cody, a co-CEO at Latitude Financial Group, offered the same advice as Kristina.

 “I would say when it comes to taxes and business expenses and deductions, individuals ought to go to a tax preparer, enrolled agent or CPA,” Scott said.